 - The hearing aid doesn’t seem like it works the way it should.
 Many people need to have their settings adjusted, and calibration problems are definitely something that can be addressed.

 - The hearing aid isn’t feeling like it fits very well.
 If you are experiencing this problem, please contact us.
 They can fit better and we’re here to help.

 - It’s challenging to make out voices.
 Your brain doesn’t always instantly adjust to hearing voices.
 There are some things we can suggest, like reading along with an audiobook, that can help make this process go more smoothly.

 Your future mental abilities and even your health in general are obviously affected by wearing hearing aids.
 We can help if you’re trying to cope with any of the above.
-At times the solution will take time or patience, but working with your hearing specialist to make sure your hearing aids are working for you is a part of the process.
+At times the solution will take time or patience, but we will work with you to make sure your hearing aids are working for you.

 It’s more important than ever to take care of your hearing loss specifically taking into consideration the new findings.
 Hearing aids are safeguarding your hearing health and your mental health so it’s important to be serious about treatment.

 So what’s the real link between hearing loss and dementia?
 Social isolation is the leading theory but experts are not 100% certain.
 When suffering from loss of hearing, some people hide themselves away socially.
 Yet another theory has to do with sensory stimulation.
 All senses trigger activity in the brain, and some researchers theorize that the loss of stimulation can cause cognitive decline over time.

 Your hearing aid allows you to hear better.
 Offering a natural defense for your brain against cognitive decline and helping to keep your brain active.
 That’s why a connection between the two should not be unexpected and why hearing loss treatments can delay dementia by as much as 75%.